andrei-1111/lod_api_docs/get_quote.rst

 **Method:**    GET
 =============  ======================

-Returns information about the merchant’s account
+Returns information about a quote.
+This API is useful for polling

 Return Codes
 ============